ikizir/HohhaDynamicXOR/README.md

 And understand this: You can see different "flavors" of this algorithm here.
 But all have a common point:
 They have at least, at least "192" bits "Initial state" brute force attack complexity!
 What does it mean?
-Not even "for breaking", in order to "try" to start a meaningful attack, they must explain how they "obtain" 192 bit random value :) That's why, Oscar the shameless avoids that part and directly dives to cryptography wonkie junkie humpy part :) 192 bits means practically "infinite" number of years(At least, I can't multiply every time by two and write the numbers here).
+Not even "for breaking", in order to "try" to start a meaningful attack, they must explain how they "obtain" 192 bits random value :) That's why, Oscar the shameless avoids that part and directly dives into cryptography wonkie junkie humpy part :) 192 bits means practically "infinite" number of years(At least, I can't multiply every time by two and write the numbers here).

 But, Oscar is claiming invented a "God's machine working with divine intelligence".
 He doesn't need to explain how he intercepts some "negligible" values, which takes, only multi-billion years to intercept without communicating with God!